North American Racing Team: Road cars

 NART also had a Ferrari model with its name attached to it – the 1967 275 GTB/4S NART Spyder was a convertible version of the 275 GTB/4 requested especially by Luigi Chinetti.
 The original order of 25 cars was never fulfilled, as only 10 were delivered from the Maranello factory.
 Because of the popularity of the drop-top NART Spyder design, many 275 GTB/4 were converted to drop-top models to imitate the NART Spyder's design.

+From 1986, NART built another vehicle, of which there are only two.
+The Ferrari 365 GT 2+2 NART Spyder Designed by Luigi "Coco" Chinetti, built by Carrozzeria Autosport in Modena and with the approval of Ferrari.